harleen/harleen.github.io/_posts/2024-07-08-welcome-to-chaai.markdown

 date:   2024-07-08 09:34:19 -0700
 categories: chaai update
 ---
-Meet Chaai, your intelligent home coach and assistant designed to help you manage your home, enhance your family's well-being, and improve your quality of life.
+Meet Chaai, your intelligent home coach and assistant designed to help you manage your home, enhance your family's well-being, and improve your quality of life. [✍️ Sign Up Now!]({% post_url 2024-07-09-sign-up-for-beta %})

 <img src="{{site.baseurl}}/assets/images/1.png">{:width="50%"}